Note

 Quality and/or Performance Features

-• Security: Sensitive user data is offloaded to Firebase, reducing the attack surface of the self-hosted infrastructure.
+• Managed auth and persistence: Firebase offloads identity management and long-term data storage, reducing the attack surface of the self-hosted infrastructure.

 Mapping of Building Blocks to Infrastructure